Menzoberranzan: Reception

+Menzoberranzan has been described as "a perfect unjust state" and compared to Glaucon's vision of a state that is held together only by the fear of retribution.

 In the Io9 series revisiting older Dungeons & Dragons novels, in his review of Homeland, Rob Bricken says that "where Homeland really shines—what hooked me as a kid, and what I still find fascinating now—is how thoroughly Salvatore examines drow society and the city of Menzoberranzan.
 From the cult of Lolth, the spider-goddess, to the matriarchal houses constantly scheming to destroy the others, to their equally Machiavellian education system, to the brutal class structure, Salvatore explores it all.
 He gives equal attention to the architecture and art of Menzoberranzan, and he's gained enough skill to describe it with aplomb.
 What would look like utter darkness to us is a world of vivid color for the drow, whose nightvision (the D&D term for being able to see the infrared spectrum) is unparalleled.
-It's augmented by magic and the elves' ability to shape stone into works of art, ornate houses, and more."
+It's augmented by magic and the elves' ability to shape stone into works of art, ornate houses, and more".